koh5963/task-app/docs/spec.md

 - State management: minimal (no Redux in v0.1.0).

 ## Detailed Specifications
+This is minimum specifications.

 ### User Login form
-- Login by Usernames and Passwords.
+- Login by Email and Passwords.
 - Login information is managed by JWT tokens.
-- We will use Supabase for JWT Authorization.
+- Supabase is used for Authentication.
-- Login form has two text boxes for UserName and Password, one button for login.
+- Login form has two text boxes for Email and Password, one button for login.
 - The text box for password masks user inputs.

 #### Non-Goals
+- User registration.
 - Password reset.
 - Email verification.
 - Role based access control.
 - Production-level security considerations.

+---

+### Task Management form
+- Tasks registration.
+- Tasks update.
+- Tasks delete.
+- Tasks view in list.

+#### Task Attributes
+- Title
+- Description (optional)
+- Status (TODO / DOING / DONE)

+#### Notes
+- Split into multiple components within the same page, not across different pages.